 The following organisations are represented on the Steering Committee of Alice Springs Future Grid.

 The Intyalheme Centre for Future Energy (pronounced In-char-lum) is a flagship project of Desert Knowledge Australia.
-It was established via NT Government funding in 2017 with a mandate to coordinate relevant agencies towards the NT’s 50% renewable energy target by 2030.
+It was established with $5m seed funding from the Northern Territory Government, and a mandate to coordinate relevant agencies towards the NT’s 50% renewable energy target by 2030.
 Intyalheme has robust governance frameworks, operating as a consortium led by Desert Knowledge Australia (DKA), Power and Water Corporation (PWC), Charles Darwin University (CDU), Ekistica, and the Northern Territory Government (NTG).
 Intyalheme has a formal Knowledge Sharing MoU with ARENA to disseminate renewable energy knowledge across the NT.

 Ekistica is a professional advisory and technical consultancy firm based in Central Australia with clients that include state and national governments, intergovernmental agencies, power utilities, community service organisations, large commercial firms and private investment firms.